-Gigi Hadid Surprises Audience With Nipple Show At Balmain Runway
+Gigi Hadid Surprises Audience With Revealing Attire At Balmain Runway

 — QueridasFashionistas (@QueridasFashion) March 2, 2017

-Gigi was also accompanied by her fellow models including her sister and Kendall Jenner.
-The two sisters walked the runway together at H&M’s show this week but things turned awkward because Bella’s ex, The Weeknd was also present.
-The younger Hadid sister clearly had a moment of weakness when she saw her former flame at while on the runway but Gigi was there to hold her hand and help her go through it.
+Gigi was also accompanied by her fellow models, including her sister and Kendall Jenner.
+The two sisters walked the runway together at H&M’s show this week, but things turned awkward because Bella’s ex, The Weeknd was also present.
+The younger Hadid sister clearly had a moment of weakness when she saw her former flame while on the runway, but Gigi was there to hold her hand and help her through it.

-“That look you give your sister and she just knows @bellahadid @gigihadid @hm #pfw.”
-Nikki Ogunnaike, the Senior Officer for Elle magazinecaptioned on a photo he took at the event.
+“That look you give your sister and she just knows @bellahadid @gigihadid @hm #pfw,” Nikki Ogunnaike, the senior officer for Elle Magazine, captioned a photo she took at the event.

 Gigi stepped out in a casual look and even stopped to pose for the cameras.
 Unfortunately, there has been no confirmation as to whether the ring actually symbolized an engagement.
 The 21-year-old recently posted an Instagram snap in which she captioned Malik as her love.
-This comes following claims that Gigi has been careful not to get too involved until she was completely sure about the seriousness of the relationship.
+This follows claims that Gigi has been careful not to get too involved until she was completely sure about the seriousness of the relationship.

 “Love of my life,” Gigi captioned the Instagram post.

 Malik has always been open about his feelings for Gigi.
 He has been very supportive of her modeling career and appears to be quite smitten.
 The pop star was seated on the front row at the Balmain’s fashion show in Paris so that he could get the best view of the love of his life.
-It is not clear what Zayn thinks of his girlfriend Gigi flaunting her nipples on the runway while clad in that see-through outfit, but whatever the case, he has been very supportive of her.
+It is not clear what Zayn thinks of his girlfriend Gigi flaunting her body on the runway while clad in that see-through outfit, but whatever the case, he has been very supportive of her.

 [Featured Image by Vittorio Zunino Celotto/Getty Images]